This post may contain affiliate links. Please read my disclosure for more info.

 One “fancy” coffee costs almost as much as big container of my favorite coffee.

-So, get yourself a nice new travel mug and start saving!
+So, invest in a nice new travel mug and start saving.

 18. Invest in a water filter